Group of 77: China

 The Group of 77 lists China as one of its members.
 The Chinese government provides consistent political support to the G77 and has made financial contributions to the Group since 1994, but it does not consider itself to be a member.
 As a result, official statements of the G77 are delivered in the name of The Group of 77 and China or G77+China.

 Presiding countries

 The following is the chain of succession of the chairmanship of the G77:

 Group of 24

 The Group of 24 (G-24) is a chapter of the G-77 that was established in 1971 to coordinate the positions of developing countries on international monetary and development finance issues and to ensure that their interests were adequately represented in negotiations on international monetary matters.
-Every member of the G-24, except for Mexico, is also a member of the G77.
+Every member of the G-24 is also a member of the G77.